zyzzlegiggle/spice/README.md

 # spice
-Blog site made with PHP, SQLite
+Blog site made with PHP, SQLite and tested with XAMPP local webserver